Analog-to-digital converter: Pipelined

 A pipelined ADC (also called subranging quantizer) uses two or more conversion steps.
 First, a coarse conversion is done.
 In a second step, the difference to the input signal is determined with a DAC.
 This difference is then converted more precisely, and the results are combined in the last step.
 This can be considered a refinement of the successive-approximation ADC wherein the feedback reference signal consists of the interim conversion of a whole range of bits (for example, four bits) rather than just the next-most-significant bit.
 By combining the merits of the successive approximation and flash ADCs this type is fast, has a high resolution, and can be implemented efficiently.

-Sigma-delta
+Delta-sigma

-A sigma-delta ADC (also known as a delta-sigma ADC) is based on a feedback loop with an analog filter and low resolution (often 1 bit), but high speed ADC and DAC to approximate the incoming signal.
-The filter (usually a 2nd order low pass filter) in the loop performs noise shaping: the quantization noise originating from the DAC is no longer evenly distributed over the frequencies, but higher for the high frequencies and reduced for the low frequencies.
+A delta-sigma ADC (also known as a sigma-delta ADC) is based on a negative feedback loop with an analog filter and low resolution (often 1 bit) but high sampling rate ADC and DAC.
+The feedback loop continuously corrects accumulated quantization errors and performs noise shaping: quantization noise is reduced in the low frequencies of interest, but is increased in higher frequencies.
+Those higher frequencies may then be removed by a downsampling digital filter, which also converts the data stream from that high sampling rate with low bit depth to a lower rate with higher bit depth.

-A digital filter (decimation filter) than removes much of the higher frequencies (especially much of the quantization noise) and converts the data stream from high sampling rate and low resolution to low speed and high resolution.